patrikeh/go-deep/README.md

 # go-deep
 Another not so feature-complete neural network implementation.
+Currently supports some small extras that I was not able to find in other packages:
+- Bias nodes
+- L2 regularization
+- Modular activation functions (currently hyperbolic, sigmoid, leaky ReLU)
+- Cross-validated training

 ## Usage
 Define some data...